The Inground Pool Pop Up: What It Is, Why It Happens, and How to Prevent It

 I present to you your worst nightmare: the inground pool pop up.
 The good news is that it doesn’t take much extra work to prevent it from happening—and save your pool from destruction.
+The phenomenon of pool popping is not limited to one type of pool material; both concrete and fiberglass pools, as well as gunite pools, can experience this issue if the conditions are right.
 I’ll explain what the pool pop up is, why and when it happens, how to know if you’re at a higher risk, and how to prevent the pool pop up from happening—in five easy steps.

 Wait a Minute.
 What is the Pool Pop Up?

 We’re about to enter a Hollywood-level scene here, but unfortunately this scenario does happen in the real world.
 Imagine that you’re draining your pool for any reason—whether that be to reset your water chemistry because your total dissolved solids (TDS) are through the roof and preventing your sanitizer from working, or because your pool floor needs some painting or plastering, or because you’ve got pesky metal stains you want gone once and for all.
 But once your water is gone, something goes terribly wrong.
-Your pool floor, which once was solid and smooth, pushes up from out of the ground—and breaks into bits as it does.
+Your pool shell, which once was solid and smooth, can lift, float, or even be popped out of the ground due to hydrostatic pressure, sometimes resulting in cracks or cracking of the structure.
+Your pool floor pushes up from out of the ground—and breaks into bits as it does.
 Now you’ve got a shallow end and a pile of rubble where a deep end was.

 That, my friend, is the inground pool pop up.
-Without thousands of gallons of heavy pool water weighing down the pool floor, the pressure from around your pool could push your pool floor up and above the ground.
+Without thousands of gallons of heavy pool water weighing down the pool floor, the pressure from around your pool could push your pool shell up and above the ground.
+When pool pops occur, the shell is often cracked or displaced, and the pool may be left in a severely damaged state.
 And that last thing you want is for it to happen to you.

 Restoring your chemical balance is all the easier with a powerful pump.
 If a larger horsepower will turn over your water volume at a sufficient rate—and won’t overwhelm your filtration system—then a unit like this Blue Torrent 2 HP Variable-Speed Pump is the one to try.
 As customer Dave Schmidt says, “My pool has never looked cleaner.
 I am pleased with my new pump!”